 Aubrey Westfall (Political Science), Kate Eskine (Psychology/Neuroscience), Kate Mason (Sociology/Women’s & Gender Studies), Justin Schupp (Sociology), Karen McCormack (Sociology)

-Students engaged in this program will learn the essential elements of social research design including survey construction, interviewing, participant observation, qualitative and quantitative data analysis skills, and data visualization.
-The LEAPS provides strong grounding in the ethical requirements and dilemmas of conducting equitable and inclusive research with, on, and for people.
-This LEAPS will prepare students for careers in a number of nonprofit, governmental, and for profit arenas where they will be able to conduct research and to analyze and communicate the results to a wider audience.
+Students engaged in this program will learn the essential elements of social research design including survey construction, interviewing, participant observation, qualitative and quantitative data analysis skills and data visualization.
+The LEAPS pathway provides strong grounding in the ethical requirements and dilemmas of conducting equitable and inclusive research with, on and for people.
+A liberal arts background combined with the practical skills learned through this pathway prepares students for careers in a number of nonprofit, government and for profit arenas where they will be able to conduct research and analyze and communicate the results to a wider audience.

 Mentors